dillydill123/inventory-setups/README.md

 The core work of the layouts is done by the Bank Tags plugin.
 This also includes integration with potion storage.

+### Classic Filtering

 You can disable layouts and go back to classic filtering by unchecking the "Use Layouts" option in the settings.
 This will globally disable layouts.

 ![Disable Layouts](readme_images_and_gifs/disable_layouts.gif)

 NOTE: Some custom fuzzy mappings will not work with classic filtering.

+### Potion Storage

+Bank Tags will put potions from potion storage into your layout.
+Only the dose that you have selected in potion storage will be available from your layout.
+This is a limitation of potion storage.

+Make sure you do not have placeholders of the potion in your bank that you want to pull from potion storage.
+Bank tags will prefer to show the placeholder first before pulling from potion storage.

+A common way to integrate with potion storage is to have 1 dose potions for pre-potting in your actual bank, with the rest of the doses (without placeholders) in your potion storage set to the 4 dose option.

 ## Highlighting